matbesancon/hugo-site/content/authors/admin/_index.md

 trying to find the provably best solution to a given problem.
 Slightly more specifically, I have been interested in structured constrained optimization in various settings (see below for a list of topics).
-Those include solution methods and software in MI(N)LP and convex optimization and in particular the [SCIP](https://scipopt.org) framework and Frank-Wolfe related approaches.
+Those include solution methods, computational models, and software in MI(N)LP and convex optimization and in particular around the [SCIP](https://scipopt.org) framework and Frank-Wolfe related approaches.

 I graduated with a double PhD (*cotutelle*) between [Polytechnique Montréal](https://www.polymtl.ca),